Behavioral Health Integration in Illinois.

 20 minutes of behavioral health care management per month (99484); 70 minutes initial / 60 minutes subsequent for CoCM (99492/99493)

 Medicare covers BHI via collaborative care billing.
-IL Medicaid provides full supplementary coverage.
-Telehealth parity supports remote behavioral health.
+IL Medicaid provides partial supplementary coverage.

 Billing Requirements